Helsinki-NLP/shroom/index.md

 Mu-SHROOM will invite participants to detect hallucination spans in the outputs of instruction-tuned LLMs in a multilingual context.
 This shared task builds upon our previous iteration, SHROOM, with a few key changes:
-- We're looking at more languages beyond English,
+- We're looking at multiple languages: Arabic, Chinese (Mandarin), English, Finnish, French, German, Italian, Spanish, and Swedish
 - We're now focusing on LLM outputs,
 - Participants will have to predict where the hallucination occurs.